Abhigyankrsingh/linux/Documentation/admin-guide/security-bugs.rst

 and followup discussions (if any), exploits, CVE information or the identity of the reporter.

-In other words our only interest is in getting bugs fixed.
+In other words, our only interest is in getting bugs fixed.
 All other information submitted to the security list and any followup discussions of the report are treated confidentially even after the embargo has been lifted, in perpetuity.